Floorp-Projects/Floorp/toolkit/components/search/docs/SearchEngineConfiguration.rst

 ===========================

 .. note::
-    This configuration is currently under testing for nightly builds only, see `Bug 1542235`_ for more status information.
+    This configuration is currently under testing for nightly and early beta builds only, see `Bug 1542235`_ for more status information.

 The search engine configuration is a mapping that is used to determine the list of search engines for each user.
 The mapping is primarily based on the